 Park&Zoom also features an eco-friendly detention pond with water filtration system, capturing rain runoff to prevent flooding and minimizing environmental impact.
 The project is a public and private partnership.

 CONRAC - Consolidated Rental Car Facility, More Customer Parking

-A public/private partnership of the City of Austin Aviation Department and car rental companies, the project is funded at $150 million.
-Austin Commercial LP is the design builder of the project.
-DeMattei Wong Architecture (DWA) is the design firm for the design build team.
+A public/private partnership of the City of Austin Aviation Department and car rental companies, the project was funded at $150 million.
+Construction started in spring 2013.
+Austin Commercial LP was the design builder of the project.
+DeMattei Wong Architecture (DWA) was the design firm for the design build team.

 Taxiway A Completion

-Taxiway A is parallel to one of the two main runways at ABIA.
-It has been constructed in phases, with the most recent expansion in 2002.
-To complete the south and north portions, outlined in red in the aerial photo, a 75-foot wide concrete taxiway pavement has to be laid, along with a 30-foot wide pavement shoulder, as well as other additions including taxiway lights and guidance signs.
+Taxiway A is parallel to one of the two runways at ABIA.
+It has been constructed in phases, with prior expansion taking place in 2002.
+To complete the south and north portions, outlined in red in the aerial photo, a 75-foot wide concrete taxiway pavement was laid, along with a 30-foot wide pavement shoulder, as well as other additions including taxiway lights and guidance signs.

 The Taxiway A Completion project was funded at about $9 million, which includes design, construction, testing, inspections, etc… The Federal Aviation Administration (FAA) will fund 75% of the project up to $7.2 million, with the airport responsible for the remainder.